Acquira’s Investment Committee Will Help You Find Better Businesses

 An investment thesis is an Acquisition Entrepreneur’s unique set of deal search parameters.
 Your thesis is individual to you and completely dependent on the location or industry where you want to look, your own risk tolerance level, how to assess whether the business is under- or over-priced, and other factors that will help you find deals and quickly disqualify ones that aren’t a good fit for you.

-Ken Lavertu is an Acquisition Entrepreneur who closed on his business just four months after presenting to the Investment Committee – the shortest amount of time we’ve seen.
+Ken Lavertu is an Acquisition Entrepreneur who closed on his business just four months after presenting to the Investment Committee – the shortest time we’ve seen.
 Ken is now a few months into owning a granite business in Florida.

 How The Investment Committee Works